m2-Zheng/Graph_Coloring/README.md

-The executable file used to check the feasibility of the solution can be run as, e.g.,
+The executable file "checkSolution.exe" used to check the feasibility of the solution can be run as, e.g.,

 CheckSolution.exe 1-FullIns_3.txt 1-FullIns_3.col